Alice Weihs at her 90th birthday party at PAL. Taken by Alla Palagina.

 sincerly…Learie

-3. maureen paxton says:
+3. maureen paxton Avatar

 Hi Ron and Judith.
 I did meet your mother once and also heard one or two of your stories about her.
 That’s a very special generation, I think and in my life, I’ve been friends with two women, approximately her age, who had also lived through a great deal, yet still smiled and loved and dove into life I wish I’d been able to speak with your mother beyond the one occasion.
 Glad she was able to stay with you; glad for her and glad for you.

-Lovely words about your mother.
+4. Lovely words about your mother.
 I am honored to have known Alice and heard so many good stories.
 As I wrote to Judith, she was a great role model for all of us for growing old.
 She made friends everywhere she went, young and old.
 I think she really loved people and understood how easy it could be to be nice and still be your true self all the way.
 Fig.

-Dear Judith and Ron – such a sad and poignant report – she sounds like someone who continually enriched lives around her – my very best regards – wish I had known her – Lee Moore
+5. Dear Judith and Ron – such a sad and poignant report – she sounds like someone who continually enriched lives around her – my very best regards – wish I had known her – Lee Moore

-6. Michael Bridges says:
+6. Michael Bridges Avatar

 Ron and Judith – Alice was my favourite person in all of PAL Place.
 Always bright and cheerful, well loved by all and always made my day and made me smile.
 Definitely one of a kind and someone who will be truly missed by all.

-7. Sam Robinson says:
+7. Sam Robinson Avatar

 Ron and Judith—-what a wonderful account of Alice’s life, and that of her family of origin, a life so rich in people, geography, action, family, and community, to making the world a better place.
 I also now understand the two of you in a new dimension.
 I am very touched by the love and care that you provided to your dear Alice.
 How could it be otherwise, given her legacy?